greenplum-db/pxf/concourse/README.md

 make -C "${HOME}/workspace/pxf/concourse" dev
 ```

-To deploy multi-node dev pipeline, you can specify either the `MULTINODE`, `MULTINODE_EL8` or
+To deploy multi-node dev pipeline, you can specify either the `MULTINODE` for EL7, `MULTINODE_EL8` for EL8 or
-`MULTINODE_NO_IMPERSONATION`, which will also run CLI tests:
+`MULTINODE_NO_IMPERSONATION` for EL7, which will also run CLI tests:

 ```shell
 MULTINODE=true make -C "${HOME}/workspace/pxf/concourse" dev